 2.1 The parish of Wells-next-the-Sea is located on the North Norfolk Coast between the coastal resorts of Hunstanton (15 miles to the west) and Cromer (20 miles to the east).
 The county town of Norwich is 32 miles to the southeast, the town of Fakenham 10 miles to the south and Blakeney 8 miles to the east.
-The town of Wells is located within North Norfolk District and within the Norfolk Coast Area of Outstanding Natural Beauty.
+The town of Wells is located within North Norfolk District and within the Norfolk Coast National Landscape (NCNL), formerly the Area of Outstanding Natural Beauty (AONB).